Divalproex (By mouth)

 Treats seizures.
 Also treats bipolar disorder and helps prevent migraine headaches.

 Depakote, Depakote ER, Depakote SprinklesThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to divalproex, valproate sodium, valproic acid, if you are pregnant, or if you have liver disease or certain genetic disorders (such as urea cycle disorder or mitochondrial disorders).
+Do not use it if you had an allergic reaction to divalproex, valproate sodium, valproic acid, if you are pregnant, or if you have certain genetic disorders (such as urea cycle disorder or mitochondrial disorders).

 How to Use This Medicine: